Welcome to Gaston College!

 Student who test and score 18 or higher on the English portion of the ACT will be exempted from the Writing portion of the college’s placement test.
 Students who score a 21 or higher on the Reading portion of the ACT will be exempted from the Reading portion of the college's placement test.
 Students who score a 22 or higher on the Mathematics portion of the ACT will be exempted from the Math portion of the college's placement test.

-Please study before taking the Accuplacer test.
-Under Future Students, choose
+Please study using the following links before taking the Accuplacer test.

 3. Complete the Online New Student Orientation.
 After completing or being waived from the college placement test, you will receive instructions on how to complete the required online new student orientation.
 Upon completion of the online new student orientation, you will receive your advising and registration date for the term (Fall, Spring, or Summer) you plan to enroll. ***If you have submitted documents for college placement test waiver consideration, please contact the admissions office to ensure documents have been received and to confirm whether or not you have been waived from testing requirements.
 If you have been waived from testing, then you will receive directions on how to complete the online new student orientation.